decent-ra/decent-ra-proverif/README.md

 	* control all message channels
 	* create their own Decent Apps or Decent Servers, and access their private keys
 	* access the private keys held by revoked Decent Apps
+	* provide any Auth List (malicious or legitimate) to any Decent App, Verifier, or Revoker, except the one Decent App that represents the client (or honest App)

 ## Attacker Processes